mjuhanne/Bilingual_Manga/README.md

 4. Install MongoDB (see instructions for your platform) https://www.mongodb.com/docs/manual/administration/install-community/

+5. To use scripts in order to move volumes to other title, please enable MongoDB replication to allow for transactions to occur (REQUIRED):   https://gist.github.com/mramirid/6d0e27ddc1d375b4d7d4046ee938bcc7

-5. Import Manga/book metadata from json files into MongoDB python tools/import_json_to_mongo.py
+6. Import Manga/book metadata from json files into MongoDB python tools/import_json_to_mongo.py

-6. Run these commands in the main directory
+7. Run these commands in the main directory
 - `npm install`
 - `node --env-file=.env app.js`
 - `npm run dev`